microsoft/JARVIS/CONTRIBUTING.md

 1. Fork the repository you want to contribute to by clicking the "Fork" button on the project page.

-2. Clone the repository to your local machine using the following command (make sure to insert your Github username in the command)
+2. Clone the repository to your local machine and enter the newly created repo using the following commands:

 ```
 git clone https://github.com/YOUR-GITHUB-USERNAME/JARVIS
+cd JARVIS
 ```
 3. Create a new branch for your changes using the following command: